jobeastwood/gesrtp-py/docs/symbolic_addressing.md

 - No documentation on GE symbolic addressing

 ### 🔬 Investigation Resources
-- ✅ Kepware KEPServerEX successfully reading symbolic tags
+- ✅ KEPServerEX with GE Ethernet driver successfully reading symbolic tags
-- ✅ Wireshark available on Raspberry Pi 5
+- ✅ Wireshark installed on Windows PC
 - ✅ Network access to capture traffic
-- ✅ Real PLC hardware for testing (GE RX3i IC695CPE330)
+- ✅ Real PLC hardware for testing (Emerson PACSystems EPXCPE210 at 172.16.12.124)

 ### 📋 Recommended Next Steps

 **Step 1: Gather Information** (15 minutes)
-- [ ] Check Kepware configuration - what driver/protocol is it using?
+- [ ] Check KEPServerEX configuration - what driver/protocol is it using?
 - [ ] List 2-3 symbolic tag names that exist in the PLC program
 - [ ] Check if tags are purely symbolic or also have %R addresses

 **Step 2: Capture Traffic** (30 minutes)
-- [ ] Start tcpdump capture on Raspberry Pi
+- [ ] Start Wireshark capture on Windows PC
-- [ ] Kepware: Read 2-3 symbolic tags
+- [ ] KEPServerEX: Read 2-3 symbolic tags using OPC Quick Client
-- [ ] Kepware: Read 1-2 traditional tags (%R) for comparison
+- [ ] KEPServerEX: Read 1-2 traditional tags (%R) for comparison
-- [ ] Stop capture and save pcap file
+- [ ] Stop capture and save pcapng file

 **Step 3: Analyze Packets** (1-2 hours)
 - [ ] Identify protocol and port number